Daniel5055/routle/README.md

 ## Tools and Resources

-Routle is written using [Next.js](https://nextjs.org) with [Typescript](https://www.typescriptlang.org/).
+Routle is written using [Next.js](https://nextjs.org) with [Typescript](https://www.typescriptlang.org/) and [SASS](https://sass-lang.com/).
 It is hosted for free on [Vercel](https://vercel.com) and uses [Firebase](https://firebase.google.com) for collecting game statistics.

 Regarding data on cities, Routle uses [Geonames'](https://www.geonames.org) api to search exact city names and when selecting random cities.
-The maps used are downloaded for free from (Mapz.com)[https://mapz.com], and photoshopped using [GIMP](www.gimp.org).
+The maps used are downloaded for free from [Mapz.com](https://mapz.com), and photoshopped using [GIMP](www.gimp.org).

 For Testing, Routle uses [Cypress](https://www.cypress.io) for end-to-end tests, written in JavaScript.